-The campground is a few minutes' walk from Prairie Creek's visitor center and main trailhead, which offers some of the world's best old-growth redwood trails.
-The campground itself, though, isn't actually in the old-growth redwoods; most sites are in the shade of leafy hardwood trees just outside the old-growth forest.
+The campground is a few minutes’ walk from Prairie Creek’s visitor center and main trailhead, which offers some of the world’s best old-growth redwood trails.
+The campground itself, though, doesn’t have any old-growth redwoods; most sites are in the shade of leafy hardwood trees just outside the old-growth forest.

-The best campsites are the ones right along Prairie Creek; a few even have views of the rushing creek and the old-growth forest a few yards away, but vegetation screens the views from most other sites.
+The best campsites are the ones right along Prairie Creek; a few even have views of the rushing creek and an old-growth spruce grove a few yards away, but vegetation screens the views from most other sites.
 A few sites are out in the open sunshine next to Elk Prairie.
-These sites are in a little depression so you can't actually see Elk Prairie, just a 10-foot-tall embankment.
+These sites are in a little depression so you can’t actually see Elk Prairie, just a 10-foot-tall embankment.

 The separation between sites is about average for a state park campground, but most sites are well screened by vegetation.
 The campground is well away from Highway 101, so it gets much less traffic noise than most other campgrounds in the area, just the occasional whoosh of a car driving by on Drury Parkway.

 There’s a maximum of 8 people per site.
 RVs up to 27 feet and trailers up to 24 feet are allowed, although not all of the sites have a big enough pullout to park a motorhome.
 Like most state park campgrounds, there aren’t any hookups.

 The campground is open all year, but the northern loop (sites 8 – 48) is closed in winter.
 There’s no cell phone service in the campground or, for that matter, anywhere in the park.